catalyst-cooperative/pudl/README.rst

 How do I access the data?
 -------------------------

-There are several ways to access PUDL outputs.
+There are several ways to access the information in the PUDL Data Warehouse.
 For more details you'll want to check out `the complete documentation
 <https://catalystcoop-pudl.readthedocs.io>`__, but here's a quick overview:

 Datasette